 - Outdated infrastructure or inconsistent app stability

-VPNs Excluded From Our 2026 Budget Recommendations
+VPN Categories Excluded From Our 2026 Budget Recommendations

-| VPN Service | Primary Issue | Why It Was Excluded |
+| VPN Category | Primary Issue | Reason for Exclusion |

 |---|---|---|

-| Free & Freemium VPNs (Most Providers) | Privacy & Data Risk | Many free VPNs rely on data collection, bandwidth resale, or injected advertising.
-Even paid upgrades often inherit the same infrastructure limitations. |
+| Free & Freemium VPNs | Privacy & data risk | Many free VPNs rely on data collection, bandwidth resale, or injected advertising.
+Paid upgrades often inherit the same infrastructure limitations. |

-| Ultra-Low-Cost VPN Bundles | Hidden Renewals | VPNs advertising prices under $1/month frequently increase renewals by 300–600% after the first term, eliminating long-term value. |
+| Ultra-Low-Cost VPN Bundles | Hidden renewals | VPNs advertising prices under $1/month frequently increase renewals by 300–600% after the first term, eliminating long-term value. |

-| US-Jurisdiction Budget VPNs | Privacy Exposure | VPNs operating under US jurisdiction without strong audit histories or RAM-only infrastructure pose elevated data disclosure risks. |
+| US-Jurisdiction Budget VPNs | Privacy exposure | Providers operating under US jurisdiction without strong audit histories or RAM-only infrastructure present elevated data disclosure risk. |

-| Streaming-Focused Budget VPNs | Unstable Access | Several low-cost VPNs temporarily unblock streaming platforms but fail consistently due to IP blacklisting and limited server rotation. |
+| Streaming-Focused Budget VPNs | Unstable access | Several low-cost VPNs temporarily unblock streaming platforms but fail consistently due to IP blacklisting and limited server rotation. |

-| Legacy VPN Providers | Outdated Technology | VPNs still relying primarily on legacy OpenVPN-only setups without modern routing or obfuscation struggled with speed and reliability. |
+| Legacy VPN Providers | Outdated technology | VPNs relying primarily on legacy OpenVPN-only setups without modern routing struggled with speed, reliability, and congestion handling. |

 Transparency Note